TopoMaskV3: 3D Mask Head with Dense Offset and Height Predictions for Road Topology Understanding: Experimental Evaluations

 \subsection{Performance Across Output Types Under Sensor Modalities and Long-Range Conditions}

-We evaluated OLS\textsubscript{l} for Bézier, Mask, and Fusion outputs across sensor setups (camera-only vs. camera+LiDAR), spatial ranges ($\pm 50\text{ m}$ vs. $\pm 100\text{ m}$), and two dataset splits: \textbf{Original} (geographically overlapping) and \textbf{Near} (geographically disjoint).
-According to the results provided in Table~\ref{table: sensor_modalities_long_range}, the key findings are: \itemize \item In the \textbf{Original} split, the Bézier head has the best OLS\textsubscript{l} in three of four configurations; the Fusion head only slightly outperforms it in the long-range camera-only case.
+We evaluated OLS\textsubscript{l} for Bezier, Mask, and Fusion outputs across sensor setups (camera-only vs. camera+LiDAR), spatial ranges ($\pm 50\text{ m}$ vs. $\pm 100\text{ m}$), and two dataset splits: \textbf{Original} (geographically overlapping) and \textbf{Near} (geographically disjoint).
+According to Table~\ref{table: sensor_modalities_long_range}, the key findings are: \begin{itemize}[leftmargin=*,nosep] \item In the \textbf{Original} split, the Bezier head has the best OLS\textsubscript{l} in three of four configurations; the Fusion head only slightly outperforms it in the long-range camera-only case.

 \item In the \textbf{Near} split, Fusion consistently scores highest across all configurations.
-Notably, in the long-range camera-only condition, the Mask head outperforms Bézier, demonstrating stronger generalization for that setting.
+The Mask head also outperforms Bezier in the long-range camera-only setting and shows consistently smaller Original$\rightarrow$Near degradation across all four matched settings, by 0.8 percentage points in the short-range camera-only case and by 2.1--3.1 points in the remaining cases, indicating stronger robustness to geographic shift.

 \item Extending the range to $\pm 100\text{ m}$ causes large performance drops, especially for camera-only models.
-Camera+LiDAR models are markedly more robust, confirming that LiDAR provides the greatest relative benefit at long range.
+In the \textbf{Near} split, the Fusion head drops by 37.6\% (27.9$\rightarrow$17.4) for camera-only but by 23.4\% (32.0$\rightarrow$24.5) with Cam+LiDAR, confirming that LiDAR provides the greatest relative benefit at long range.